blephy/custom-smiirl-counter-api/README.md

 **Add a new action :**
 - Add your action configuration to `$_ACTIONS` array :
+`active`, active the action or not.
+`radio_html`, HTML Output in front of the html's radio.
+`input_html`, HTML Output in front of the html's input when the radio is selected.
+`display_input`, Display or not the form's input if the action is selected.
+`submit_html`, HTML value of the submit button when the radio is selected.
 ```
 'new_action_name' => [
   'active' => true,